 A joint press statement by Malaysian’s National Alliance of Bloggers and the Centre for Policy Initiatives was released on the same day of Bakaq’s detention condemning the move.
 Bloggers were riled, and some began a

-sedition.
+alleged sedition.
 Aside from this, RPK faces a defamation action.
 As such, the stance of the government against blogger appears quite clear.
-Critics have called for less focus on alternative news, but rather greater accountability and transparency.
-They have
+Critics have called for less focus on alternative news, but rather greater accountability and

 On a possibly related issue, bloggers have reported that RPK’s news portal, Malaysia Today, might have been blocked by authorities.
 Apparently, the news portal cannot be accessed through any TM connections.
 TM is run by Telekom Malaysia,